ferhatvurucu/aws-daily-tasks/README.md

 # AWS Daily Tasks
-**AWS Key Rotation**
+**Access Key Rotation**

 Lists access keys older than 90 days and helps you to rotate them.

 **EC2 Start / Stop instances**

-Lists ec2 instances and helps you to start or stop them.
+Lists EC2 instances and helps you to start or stop them.

 usage: ec2_start_stop.py [-h] action